LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

   - and a fast **mutex** used for locking the object.
 - Each debugged process has a **debug port** member in its structure pointing to this debug object.
 - Examples of KM debugging events: `DbgKmExceptionApi`(An exception has occurred), `DbgKmLoadDllApi`(A DLL was loaded), etc.
-- The basic model for the framework is a simple matter of **producers** code in the kernel that generates the debug events in the previous table — and **consumers** —the debugger waiting on these events and acknowledging their receipt.
+- The basic model for the framework is a simple matter of **producers** code in the kernel that generates the debug events in the previous table - and **consumers** - the debugger waiting on these events and acknowledging their receipt.

 ### Native Support